THE DREAMER PROJECT

 Where the Record Lives

 This project does not resolve into conclusions or a final dataset.
-It remains a living inquiry.
-What is gathered here are dated observations, practice logs, revisions, and fragments of perception—field material from treating life as a consciousness-first experiment.
+It now lives as an active experiment: a dated record of practices, observations, and shifts gathered from treating daily life as a consciousness-first field test.

 What’s shared here is field material: dated entries, fragments of observation, and small attempts to test a consciousness-first lens in ordinary life.
 The record is subjective by design.
 It is not a survey, not a claim, and not an argument—only a traceable archive of what was tried and what, if anything, seemed to shift.